Professional Editing Services for Aspiring Authors

 Programs like Grammarly are really sophisticated and, for a monthly fee, you can get some really in-depth feedback on your writing (a free version helps with spelling, grammar, etc).

-But you should consider hiring expert freelance editorial help when:
+But there are a couple of scenarios with your book that you should consider hiring expert freelance editorial help.

-- You're looking for a literary agent to place your book with a major trade publisher and you suspect your writing skills could use more help, or you need developmental editing (that is, a pro to talk you about the flow of your material).
+- If you're looking for a literary agent to place your book with a major trade publisher and you suspect your writing skills could use some assistance, or you need developmental editing (that is, a pro to talk you about the flow of your material).

 - If you have decided to self-publish a book (especially if you are writing a book to market your business or for some other professional platform), you’ll want to ensure your book is just as well edited as if you’d had it published by a traditional publisher.

-- You need a specialized editorial service — such as translation or indexing.
+- If you need a specialized editorial service — such as translation or indexing.

 Many self-publishing services offer editorial options for additional fees.
 But if you have connections to editorial freelancers (or know people who do), or if you don't mind doing the research, you might save money or have more quality control if you hire editorial freelancers yourself.